graphql-python/graphene-django/.github/ISSUE_TEMPLATE/bug_report.md

   - Version:
   - Platform:

-* **Other information** (e.g. detailed explanation, stacktraces, related issues, suggestions how to fix, links for us to have context, eg. stackoverflow, gitter, etc)
+* **Other information** (e.g. detailed explanation, stacktraces, related issues, suggestions how to fix, links for us to have context, eg. stackoverflow)